AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/functions/array-functions.md

 ## reverse (array)

-The first element of the array becomes the last element.
-The reverse is also true.
+The first element of the array becomes the last element, the second becomes the next-to-last, and so on.

 ## slice (array; start; [end])